-A rock chip and soil sampling program was completed at Gold Creek by Eureka in late 2016 extending grid-work completed by the previous operator.
+The Company completed a rock chip and soil sampling program at Gold Creek in late 2016 extending grid-work completed by the previous operator.
 Samples were analysed for gold by MMI techniques, and results indicate some weak to moderate anomalies ranging to 22.4 ppb Au.
 Rock chips were collected from showing areas and graded up to 8.65 ppm Au.